Baby Rabbits

 When you purchase a baby rabbit, you want to ensure that the bunny's stress levels are as low as possible.
 In other words, you don't want to purchase a bunny on the day it has been weaned.

-It's okay to wean young, but if you do, then leave the kit in its familiar surroundings so it gets used to life on its own.
-THEN introduce the next life change, for example the trip to the pet store, after a week or 10 days.
+It's okay to wean young if necessary, but if you do, then leave the kit in its familiar surroundings so it gets used to life on its own.
+THEN introduce the next life change, for example the trip to the pet store, after a few days to a week or so.

-• If your bunny was weaned at 5-6 weeks old, you'd like to know that 5-7 days have elapsed since the rabbit's actual weaning.
+• If the bunny you intend to purchase was weaned at 5-6 weeks old, you'd like to know that 5-7 days have already elapsed since the rabbit's actual weaning (removal from its dam).

 • Even if your bunny is weaned at 7-8 weeks old, it should still be several days after the actual weaning before you take it home with you.
 This is so that you will know that the rabbit's stress levels are under control.